Skumail-code/fitpage/README.md

 Fetches and displays variable values for the selected stock scan.
 Highlights variables explicitly for readability.

-Code Structure
+Code Structure:
 The codebase is organized into modular files and directories for improved maintainability.

-Dependencies
+Dependencies:
 http for making HTTP requests to fetch data. test for testing the application.

-Testing
+Testing:
 Two test files are included to ensure code reliability:

 main_test.dart: Tests related to the main application entry point.
 DetailScreen_test.dart: Tests for the detailed information screen.
 To run the tests, use the command flutter test.

-How to Run
+How to Run:

 To run the application locally:

 Clone the repository.